intel/iodlr/large_page-c/README.md

 Environment=LD_PRELOAD=/usr/lib64/liblppreload.so
 ```

+Note that the location of `liblppreload.so` should be a system library path
+(`/usr/lib64` in the above example) otherwise `systemd` may refuse to load the
+library.

 After this modification is made, `systemd` must be instructed to reload its
 configuration and the corresponding daemon must be restarted.
 The `systemd`
 configuration can be reloaded by issuing